 At the camp ground there are often beautiful and refreshing lakes for families to swim in.
 Explain to your children the importance of swimming when the lifeguard is on duty.
 If the campground lake lifeguard isn’t there, then don’t go swimming unless a parent or older known adult says it’s fine.

 Smart campers know how to stay clean.
 The outdoors can be fun and exciting, but during those extended expeditions exploring the wilderness, children are exposed to germs.
-Inform them about good ways to practice sanitation.
+Inform them about good ways to practice sanitation, especially if camping with pets where there’s slightly more risk (also make sure you look at tips for camping with dogs if you’re planning on taking your furry friends with you).

-Give them each a small bottle of hand sanitizer or pack of disinfectant wipes.
+There are many ways you can help them with this process, though.
+Give them each a small bottle of Hand Sanitizer or a pack of disinfectant wipes.
 Before eating they should always wipe their hands clean.

 - Always Have Communication